CATALPAresearch/srl-chat/README.md

 {
     "language": "de", // "de" or "en" currently supported "client": "discord",
-    "userid": "123" // needs to be unique for the client }
+    "userid": "123" // needs to be unique for the client, can be set to any string value when testing locally }
 ```